tomtomhua/Yelp_data_analysis/README.md

 Yijie Liu liu854@wisc.edu

-YI-HSUAN TSAI
+YI-HSUAN TSAI tsai45@wisc.edu

 Jiangting Wang jwang2283@wisc.edu

 ******

-This is a project about how to give bar owner's advices in order to improve their ratings, and give customers a brief guide information about bars based on yelp data.
+This is a project about how to give bar owners advices in order to improve their ratings, and give customers a brief guide information about bars based on yelp data.

 #### Codes folder: